 - Initial rate: This is the interest rate you’ll pay at the beginning of your mortgage term before any introductory offer ends.

 - Monthly repayments: The amount you are required to pay each month to pay off your mortgage once your contract begins.
 It is based on the overall mortgage term, your method of payment and the interest rate on the mortgage product.

 - Mortgage duration: This refers to the time period for which your introductory offer is valid.
 For example, you may have chosen a product with a rate that’s fixed for an initial period before becoming variable.

-- Scheme fees: This refers to the charges you must pay for arranging the mortgage.
-The costs involved include arrangement, property surveys and valuations.
+- Fees: This refers to the fees you must pay for arranging the mortgage.
+The costs involved include mortgage product fees, property surveys and valuations.
 In some cases, these charges won’t apply, while in others it can cost anything up to approximately £2,000, depending on the deal you’ve chosen.
 Note that you will also have to pay stamp duty on anything above £125,000, or £300,000 if you’re a first-time buyer.

 2. Submitting the initial application

 Once Think Plutus have assessed your circumstances and found the ideal mortgage for you we will get your confirmation that you want to proceed.
 The first step is to contact the lender for a Decision in Principle (DIP).
 This initial step is not the full application but it is the first contact in which we tell the lender all the important information about you.
 The feedback is called a Decision in Principle, or an Agreement in Principle, and will give you an idea of how much you could be offered subject to full application, underwriting and a formal valuation of the target property.
 In essence, it is a promise that your mortgage application will be accepted provided all the information you’ve given is accurate and can be confirmed.
 Read on to learn about DIPs in more detail.